morganross/FilePromptForge/README.md

 arguements are for people to use otherwise it uses defaults or files

+dont use defaults just for testing. may not need deaults everywhere

 it uses dics to send info to other scripts